Belhaven Hill School takes a broad view of its role as an educational charity and endeavours to act in accordance with the values that it represents.

 Belhaven is non-selective academically.

 The school has an experienced team of Learning Support staff, who help with a range of issues.
 The Board of Governors is committed to ensuring that a Belhaven education can be enjoyed by children from diverse backgrounds and homes, both locally and further afield.
-In an effort to make the school accessible to all families, a generous proportion of school revenues is allocated to the provision of means-tested bursaries.
-In addition, the school has recently established an annual ‘Eagle Fund’, administered by the Headmaster, to assist children who are in receipt of a bursary with additional expenses associated with attending the school.
-In the academic year 2018-2019, the School is introducing a scheme to provide six children, attending local primary schools, who could not otherwise afford them, with free music lessons in the School’s music block, taught by staff employed by the School.
-For details of the scheme and how to apply for lessons, please contact the School.
+In an effort to make the school accessible to all families, a generous proportion of school revenues (in excess of 10% since 2019) is allocated to the provision of means-tested bursaries.
+In addition, the school has an annual ‘Eagle Fund’, administered by the Headmaster, to assist children who are in receipt of a bursary with additional expenses associated with attending the school.

 If you would be interested in applying for bursarial support, or wish to learn more about our approach to making awards, please click here.
 The Headmaster is always available to talk to individual families about their circumstances.

 Be Responsible (Conservation & the environment)

 Pupils are encouraged to value and look after the local environment.

 Over the past few years the school has acquired a national reputation for a programme which not only educates both its own pupils and those from other local schools about conservation and environmental issues, but which also has a substantial practical impact.
 Belhaven is proud that its Conservation Club was winner of the RSPB’s Nature of Scotland Award in 2015 and Runner Up in 2016 in the ‘Conservation & the Environment’ section of the Scottish Rural Awards for ‘creating, innovating and succeeding in enhancing the countryside’.
 The judges commented that: